sfblake/recipe-allocator/README.md

 receive a higher proportion of vegetarian recipes than four portion gourmet customers, for example.
-Some shuffling of recipes between customers would be necessary to make the distribution of recipes more random before the algorithm's recommendations could be used.
+Some shuffling of recipes between customers would be necessary to make the distribution of recipes more random before the algorithm's recommendations are used.